symmetriccurve/Interview-questions/Reactjs Question.md

 ##### ReactJs

 ---
+### What is VDOM in React ?

+VDom or a virtual DOM is exact copy of real HTML dom except it is built as javascript objects with key and values that map to the real DOM nodes, when a change occurs or setState or newProps are detected by a react component, the react notifies the reconciliation algorithm about these change, the algorithm computes the most efficient way to batch this changes to the real dom so the UI updates are faster and are in sync with Data.

+---

 ### What do you mean when you say react is a view library ? or is React follows MVC architecture ?